Though our building remains closed to visitors, the MHS is open for business! Learn more about our online offerings and latest updates.[[ ]]

 Yes.
 Select up to 25 items from the collection guide.
 Each box/volume is a separate item and counts against your limit of 25 items.

-You may make up to 25 active requests using Portal1791.
-You may save an unlimited number of requests to review later.
+You may make up to 25 requests using Portal1791 and save an unlimited number of requests to review later.
 Once you schedule a retrieval, the request becomes active.
-Saved requests and copy orders do not count towards your limit.
+Requests for later review and reproduction orders do not count toward your limit.

-If you would like to resubmit a request, simply click on “Completed Requests” under “Requests” in your Portal1791 account.
-Click on the request number for the item you want to see again and click “Clone Request.”
-You may alter information in the form, then click “Submit Request.”
+To resubmit a request, simply click on “Completed Requests” under “Requests” in your Portal1791 account.
+Click on the request number for the item you want to see again.
+Click “Clone Request”; update the information on the request form as needed (e.g., any special concerns pertaining to the request); use the calendar button to indicate the date of your visit; and click on “Submit Request.”

 All your requests in Portal1791 are saved in perpetuity regardless of the status of the request.

-When you submit items by selecting “Keep for My Review” in ABIGAIL or “Save for Later” in the Collection Guides, you are saving these items to the Review Requests queue.
-This queue in Portal1791 saves items that you will review later before submitting.
+When you submit items by selecting “Keep for My Review” in ABIGAIL or “Save for Later” in the collection guides, you are saving these items to the Review Requests queue in Portal 1791.
+This queue saves items that you can review later and submit for retrieval if you choose.
 There are no limits on how many items you may save to the Review Requests queue.

 Yes.
 The MHS offers three options for obtaining reproductions of our holdings: reference reproductions (PDFs or photocopies), publication-quality TIFF images, or photo prints.
 Details can be found on our Reproduction Services page.